Chicken Kali Mirch Recipe (Black Pepper Chicken Curry)

 - 1-inch piece of cinnamon stick

-Add the onion paste and cook for 6-8 minutes, stirring frequently.
-Scrape the bottom of the pan at regular intervals while cooking to prevent the onion paste from sticking at the bottom and burning.
+Step 8: Add the onion paste and cook for 6-8 minutes, stirring frequently.
+Scrape the bottom of the pan periodically while cooking to prevent the onion paste from sticking and burning.

-Add 1 pound (500 g) of bone-in skinless chicken (cut into 1 and ½-inch pieces) to the pan and cook for 3-4 minutes, stirring frequently.
+Step 10: Add 1 pound (500 g) of bone-in, skinless chicken (cut into 1-ยฝ-inch pieces) to the pan and cook for 3-4 minutes, stirring frequently.

 - 1 teaspoon salt

-Now add 1 cup of water and 1 teaspoon of black pepper powder and mix well.
+Step 12: Now add 1 cup of water and 1 teaspoon of crushed black pepper powder (from the 4 teaspoons total), then mix well.

 - 1 tablespoon freshly squeezed lime juice